jayce2510/gitlab/README.md

-# Importing SSL files
+# Importing cert files

-Copy your SSL files to SSL folder and change the same name as your GitLab URL
+Copy your cery files to SSL folder and change the same name as your GitLab URL

 For example: